gstamatelat/social-influence/README.md

 }
 ```

 The order at which the default iterator traverses vertices depends on the graph implementation.
 You should use this construct if you don't care about the iteration order.
 If you do, consider using a specific iterator.
+Iterators (unless stated) are not backed by the graph; changes on the graph structure while an iteration is in progress won't reflect on the iterators.

 `RandomVertexIterator` iterates over vertices in a random order.